What is a Micro Wedding and How to Plan One.

 What is a micro wedding or small wedding?

 When you’re deciding what type of wedding to have, perhaps the first place to start is to define what a small wedding is.
 There are plenty of buzzwords flying around in the wedding industry in relation to small weddings.
-From minimony to micro weddings and from elopements to pop-up weddings, small weddings have become incredibly nuanced in the last few years.
+From minimony to micro weddings and from elopement packages to pop-up weddings, small weddings have become incredibly nuanced in the last few years.
 If you’re going to ask people what is a micro wedding, they would probably have a vague idea about it.
-And while labels are often just labels, it may be important to understand the differences in these small weddings for no other reason than to make the planning exponentially easier.
+And while labels are often just labels, it may be important to understand the differences in these small weddings for no other reason than to make wedding planning exponentially easier.

 Defining Small Weddings